whitneyburton/portfolios/students/1710-front/nyssa-keller/20180301nyssa-keller.M3.markdown.md

 ## Areas of Emphasis

-(What did you set out to accomplish this module?)
+During this mod I set out to gain a better understanding of React and to learn Redux like a champ.

 ## Rubric Scores